koush/koush.com/_posts/first.md

 Static sites are limited.
 Sometimes I want to do some server side scripting in my posts.

 ##### So...
-Expect more nerdy posts here.
+Expect more posts here.
+I hope.